transmission-remote-gui/transgui/README.md

 #### Using [Chocolatey](https://chocolatey.org)

-Run `cinst transgui` to install the latest version of Transmission Remote GUI.
+Run `choco install transgui` to install the latest version of Transmission Remote GUI.

 ### macOS